pyjamabrah/pyjamabrah-community-contributions/arm64-el0-el1-switching/index.md

     mrs x0, esr_el1        // read ESR_EL1
     ubfx x1, x0, #26, #6   // extract Exception Class bits - BITs 31:26
     cmp x1, #0x15          // EC for SVC from AArch64 = 0x15
-    b.eq handle_svc        // branch to SVC handler (at this point we have with certainity figured it's an SVC)
+    b.eq handle_svc        // branch to SVC handler (at this point we have with certainty figured it's an SVC)
     // handle other exceptions
     b other_exception